CleverPet/hackerpet-api-docs/source/index.html.md

 # Yield macro "magic"

- The HackerPet library provides a set of macros that make programming the Hub much faster, more concise, and more easily understood.
+ The hackerpet library provides a set of macros that make programming the Hub much faster, more concise, and more easily understood.
 These macros let you "yield" from the function, temporarily exiting and re-entering at the same position.
 Essentially, these macros grab the function's line number and then jump back to this line when the function is re-entered.
-This lets the funtion momentarily surrender the Photon to the HackerPet library and give it an opportunity to tell the rest of the Hub to turn on its lights, play sounds, dispense foodtreats, etc.
+This lets the funtion momentarily surrender the Photon to the hackerpet library and give it an opportunity to tell the rest of the Hub to turn on its lights, play sounds, dispense foodtreats, etc.

 There are a few things to consider when using yield macros: